Mechanized Brigade "Sassari"

 The Sassari Mechanized Brigade is a mechanized infantry brigade of the Italian Army, based on the island of Sardinia.
 Its core are three infantry regiments which distinguished themselves in combat during World War I. Carrying the name of the Sardinian city of Sassari the brigade's coat of arms is modeled after the city's coat of arms.
-The brigade is part of the Division "Acqui".
+The brigade is part of the Multinational Division South.

 History

 World War I

 In preparation for entering World War I the Royal Italian Army activated on 1 March 1915 the Brigade "Sassari" with the 151st Infantry Regiment, which was mustered in Sinnai, and the 152nd Infantry Regiment, which was mustered in Tempio Pausania.
 The Brigade "Sassari" was raised exclusively with reservists from Sardinia by the following pre-war regiments: